FREQUENTLY ASKED QUESTIONS ABOUT CDI

 How do the live dialogues work?

 After screening interested families to ensure their eligibility, we connect 1-4 American families with 1-4 families in a foreign country in which we have an organizational partner and/or willing families.
-The families meet in a public library, office, or their homes.
+The families meet in a public library, nonprofit office, or their homes.
 Learning Life provides the families with a volunteer dialogue moderator, a volunteer language interpreter (if needed), and project consultants to assist with the projects.
 We typically use Skype to connect live via the internet.